lgfischer/wordpress-backup-ant-script/readme.md

 All the configuration you need to do is on the *example.properties* file.
 Please open it, and complete each value with your server configuration.

-Some of these values are optional, and you may leave then commented (with the # at the begining of the line).
+Some of these values are optional, and you may leave then commented (with the # at the beginning of the line).

 You don't need to keep the name *example.properties*, change the file name as you like.
 You can also save it on a directory different than the one that you saved the build.xml file.
 Just take note of the name and the path to use latter.